Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Sequential meta-modeling

-The meta-modeling lens would be relevant for scenario analysis outside of our specific application of real-time Bayesian election forecasting, such as in Bayesian macroeconometric forecasting.
+The meta-modeling lens would be relevant for scenario analysis outside of our specific application, such as in Bayesian macroeconometric forecasting.
 Conditional forecasts are often framed around counterfactuals \citep[e.g., what would happen to the system if some variable follows a specified path?:][]{WaggonerZha1999}. \cite{McCrackenOwyangSekhposyan2021} present a setting in which a low-frequency outcome is forecast conditional on a hypothetical path for a higher-frequency input; as new high-frequency data arrive, the forecast is routinely revised, which mirrors the sequential update we perform.

 \paragraph{Sensitivity.}